 Spiced Toffee Apple Bonfire Cakes

-I had apples from my mother’s trees, salted caramel leftover from the salted caramel cake and a lovely bar of Divine chocolate – it was time to get creative.
+I had apples from my mother’s trees, salted caramel leftover from this salted caramel cake and a lovely bar of Divine chocolate.
+It was time to get creative.
 Toffee apple chocolate chip cakes with a pool of apple sauce in the middle and salted caramel dripping down the sides was my vision.
-You can see what I did from the recipe below.
+You can see how I made them from the recipe below.

 Spiced Toffee Apple Bonfire Cakes